Tonyyuu2/Dev-tools/README.md

 Developers can use the Pomodoro style timer to remind themselves to take breaks between coding sessions, and use the weather widget to check the weather in their current location.

+## Credits

+We would like to thank our instructors, mentors, and staff at Lighthouse Labs for all of their unwavering support.
+We would also like to give a shoutout to all the online resources that we referred to in the development of this project.
+We are thoroughly excited to embark on this programming journey and cannot wait to see wha the future holds.